sparkfun/SparkFun_ST25DV64KC_Arduino_Library/docs/software.md

 ## Installation

-The SparkFun Qwiic Universal Auto-Detect library is available within in the Arduino library manager, which is launched via the `Sketch > Include Libraries > Manage Libraries …` menu option in the Arduino IDE.
-Just search for ***SparkFun Qwiic Universal***
+The SparkFun ST25DV64KC Arduino Library is available within in the Arduino library manager, which is launched via the `Sketch > Include Libraries > Manage Libraries …` menu option in the Arduino IDE.
+Just search for ***SparkFun ST25DV64KC***

 !!! note
     This guide assumes you are using the latest version of the Arduino IDE on your desktop.
 The following resources available at [SparkFun](https://www.sparkfun.com) provide the details on setting up and configuring Arduino to use this library.